Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Related Work

-Vision-based robotic grasping systems can be divided into mainly three types, depending on the sensors used: RGB-based, event-based and RGB-event fusion based.
+Vision-based robotic grasping systems can be divided into mainly three types, depending on the sensors used: RGB-based, event-based and RGB-event fusion based \cite{Ayyad2022NeuromorphicSystems,Xu2023Event-drivenModeling}.
 Traditional cameras capture visual information in the form of RGB frames continuously which leads to high power consumption.
 In addition, image quality may suffer e.g. blurring due to motion or low contrast in low lighting conditions which impact the segmentation and consequently the grasping quality \cite{Brooks2019LearningBlur}\cite{LiyuanPan2019BringingCamera}.
 A recent study showed that traditional cameras are incompetent to capture blur-free movement on industrial conveyor belts due to a relatively low sampling rate, compared to event-based vision systems.
 Besides, the robotic gripper’s actuating speed in industrial applications is a minimum of 100 ms \cite{Muthusamy2020NeuromorphicManipulation} which also contributes to motion blur.
 Although high-speed frame-based cameras with a frame rate of more than 100 FPS are available, they demand higher power and storage consumption.
 Reducing latency is a significant consideration in robotic grasping applications.
-Complex algorithms in computer vision and image processing consume additional computing time which eventually impacts on overall grasping process \cite{Huang2020NeuromorphicApplications}.
+Complex algorithms in computer vision and image processing consume additional computing time which eventually impacts on overall grasping process \cite{Huang2020NeuromorphicApplications, naeini2022event}.
 This demands faster data acquirement and processing for efficient grasping.
 Lastly, improvement in data capturing processing and computation can reserve additional time for the gripper’s actuation.
 Exploiting the advantage of high temporal resolution of events, \cite{Gehrig2018AsynchronousFrames} used the Xception encoder, supplied with 6 channels of image representation.
 The EV-SegNet \cite{Alonso2018EV-SegNet:Cameras} also used an Xception-based CNN to handle event data for semantic segmentation applications.
+The efforts with the spiking neural network to process the event based vision modalities have been explored in the \cite{kachole2024asynchronous}.